-Practicums are graded on a pass, fail basis.
-Successful completion of the practicum is based on demonstrated mastery of academic knowledge and skills and professional competency.
-This mastery will be judged by the faculty instructor, both subjectively and objectively in a variety of ways, including, but not limited to: observation, written and oral presentations, punctuality, attendance, quality of participation in supervision conferences, and compliance with guidelines and policy contained in this Syllabus and other instructions pertaining the internship.
+Internship is graded on a pass/fail basis.
+Successful completion of the internship is based on demonstrated mastery of academic knowledge and skills and professional competency.
+This mastery will be judged by the Faculty Supervisor, both subjectively and objectively in a variety of ways, including, but not limited to: observation, written and oral presentations, punctuality, attendance, quality of participation in supervision conferences, and compliance with guidelines and policy contained in this Syllabus and other instructions pertaining the internship.